lopezdsr/sql-query/sql_reference.md

 <h4>Partition by number of rows</h4>

-Partitioning by number of rows allows to specify the number of rows that go into a single partition.
+Partitioning by number of rows lets you specify the number of rows that go into a single partition.
 To specify the number of rows stored in each partition use the `EVERY x ROWS` clause.
-In case the row length of the result object is not varying heavily the *partition every rows* clause also allows to create *almost equally sized* result partitions.
+In case the row length of the result object is not varying heavily the *partition every rows* clause also lets you create *almost equally sized* result partitions.

 Using the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created having a certain number of rows that are sorted according to the query's `SORT BY` clause.
 This physical layout can be useful to create partitions that are processed by an application in a pagination manner, for example, browsing order data sorted by *order date* and *customer id*.